 Stewart Mitchell, Chief Executive Officer at Sparrows, remarked: “This contract win is testament to the dedication of our Africa team who have worked diligently to overcome complex travel restrictions due to the COVID-19 pandemic.
 We’re delighted to continue the excellent collaborative and trusted client relationship which has prospered over several years.”

 As per the terms of the agreement, the deal covers ten pedestal cranes and six line and rescue craft boats across the field’s four assets.
-The UK-headquartered specialist confirmed it has been carrying out these operations since 2005.
+The UK-headquartered specialist has been carrying out these operations since 2005.

 Based on the new deal, the firm will now continue to manage the operation, inspection, load testing, structural repairs, major and general maintenance of the cranes.
 In addition, it will keep managing the delivery of highly skilled crane operators, technicians, and core specialists.